dschapman/dschapman-com/content/posts/how-i-coded-this-website.md

 What this means practically is that I can design and code my website using javascript.
 Telling it what I want it to do with my content programmatically.
 Then instead of recreating that for each page of my website I can just tell it to take content (like a markdown file containing this article) and turn it into a page on my website complete with the appropriate tags, links to similar content, and updates to my [front page](/) — all by adding a single file to a folder.

+For me this means that its super easy to write something on my website.
+I just create a markdown file and then push that file to [my repository on Github](https://github.com/dschapman/PersonalBlog).
+I can also add on to an article I previously wrote _like this one_ and add information as I go.

 ## Resources for Building Your Own Website

 I have always enjoyed computers and had a broad understanding of programming (I took 4 classes in college) before I built my website.
 But if you don’t have much of a technical background, but are interested in learning to code your own website these are some of the resources I’d recommend: